 If you somehow believe that you’re always the unlucky one, you need to check this out: Why Do I Have Bad Luck?
 2 Simple Things to Change Your Destiny.

 Setbacks aren’t fatal or permanent.
 In actuality, there are times when getting knocked down by life is very much needed.
 I know that this sounds counterintuitive, but let me explain.

 Sometimes you’ve got to hit your emotional threshold or rock bottom before you are finally ready to change your life.
-If you feel like you are the bottom now, the good news is that you can’t go any lower.
+If you feel like you are at the bottom now, the good news is that you can’t go any lower.
 The only way is up!

 I believe that hitting rock bottom can be a catalyst for personal transformation and the foundation upon which anyone can rebuild their lives.

 I like to think of setbacks as signposts that exist to shake me awake.
-Whenever I feel stuck, I’ve either been getting too comfortable in my environment or I haven’t been listening to my intuition.
+Whenever I feel stuck, I’ve either been getting too comfortable in my environment or haven’t been listening to my intuition.

 Setbacks offer great opportunities to redirect and refocus your life, but it’s up to you to see them that way.
 I encourage you to reframe your challenges as opportunities for growth.

 The next time that nothing seems to be going your way, step back and ask yourself the following questions – “What is this challenge teaching me about myself, and what opportunity is hidden amidst the pain?”

 Every problem has an advantage.
 It’s up to you to find it.
 When you learn how to embrace your challenges, you are better able to look at every future challenge dead in the eye and give it a wink.

 This article gives you some good reasons to stop being afraid of failure: 6 Reasons It’s Okay To Fail.